nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 3.  _Performance Requirement_: The App should respond to most commands within 200 milliseconds.
 4.  _Quality Requirement_: A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
 5.  _Quality Requirement_: A HR professional who has never used software to manage manpower should be able to learn basic operations like adding, deleting and assigning employees to projects within the first 10 minutes of reading the user guide.
-6.  _Fault Tolerance_: The App should be able to handle corrupted data without crashing.
+6.  _Fault Tolerance_: The App should be able to handle corrupted or missing data without crashing.
 7.  _Documentation_: The code should be well-documented so that maintainers new to the project can quickly understand and contribute to the codebase.
 8.  _Constraints_: The App should be backward compatible with data produced by earlier versions of the App.
 9.  _Privacy Requirement_: The App should comply with the Personal Data Protection Act (PDPA) in handling personal information.